The cause is unknown.

 No single test can confirm the diagnosis.
 The diagnosis of eosinophilic granulomatosis with polyangiitis is made by recognizing the combination of typical symptoms and results of the physical examination and other tests.

 A chest x-ray is done to look for inflammation in the lungs.
-Doctors also do echocardiography of the heart Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more to look for signs of heart failure.
+Doctors also do echocardiography of the heart Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more to look for signs of heart failure.

 A sample of inflamed tissue is taken and examined under a microscope (biopsy).
 A biopsy can show whether the tissue contains eosinophils or granulomas.
 Sometimes a biopsy of lung tissue is necessary.
 It may require hospitalization.